isomerpages/moe-anglicanhigh/_student-development/Overseas Experience.md

       <p>November 2019</p>
 <p>Every year, selected student leaders have the opportunity to go to Chiang Mai, Thailand, for an enriching leadership experience on the Overseas Community Involvement Project.</p>

-As part of the Servant Leadership programme, these student leaders collaborate with the locals to provide a service to the villagers.
+<p>As part of the Servant Leadership programme, these student leaders collaborate with the locals to provide a service to the villagers.
 As they work on the tasks for the village, they would need to adapt quickly to an unfamiliar environment while looking out for one another and ensuring each other's safety and well-being.</p>

-"I felt that the interaction with the kindergarten children was truly memorable.
+<p>"I felt that the interaction with the kindergarten children was truly memorable.
 Through skits in Chinese, I was able to engage and empathise with the children in my class.
 Mural painting was another meaningful activity which not only added colour to their lives but also helped us give back to the community.
 OCIP provided me with a unique and enriching platform to expand my views of the world, forcing me to step out of my comfort zone to experience a different way of life."
 Leong En Hao, 4D 2020</p>

-"I clearly remember the road-paving activity.
+<p>"I clearly remember the road-paving activity.
 The whole process required much coordination and teamwork from everybody.
 Despite feeling tired and sore, I reminded myself to persevere.
 Other-centredness was one leadership quality that I learnt from OCIP.
 There were numerous times when teammates placed others before themselves as they empathised with those who felt tired or worn out from the activities that they were engaged in.
 Through this activity, I have learnt to take the initiative to help others when they need it, and do the right thing for others."
 Joseph Wee, 4F 2020</p>

 <p><iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vREXgRP02_XARvogzIEkrEuMfM7EhDJDapBmuPPO0X49Apc_CcA0y04fw50dVdxUMWsVoJME0pGxEIC/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe></p>
     </div>